-While pursuing a psychoanalytic and psychodynamic course of study at California Graduate Institute (now the Chicago School), I was fortunate to have been the first in my graduate school's history to be invited to train at the prestigious Wright Institute in Los Angeles, I pursued a psychoanalytic and psychodynamic course of study from my doctoral training onward, and focused on becoming a child development specialist at the Early Childhood Center at Cedars-Sinai Hospital.
+While pursuing a psychoanalytic and psychodynamic course of study at California Graduate Institute (now the Chicago School), I was fortunate to have been the first of student in my graduate school to be invited to train at the respected Wright Institute in Los Angeles, I pursued a psychoanalytic and psychodynamic course of study from my doctoral training onward, and focused on becoming a child development specialist at the Early Childhood Center at Cedars-Sinai Hospital.
 My training and experience includes trauma work at Barrington Psychiatric Center and developing a seminar for single women considering motherhood, as well as parenting and divorce groups, and was a provider of clinical services for survivors of trauma at Barrington Psychiatric Center.
 You can read more about my academic background and clinical affiliations in those sections of this site.

-In truth, the therapist who can help you the best comes to her profession with something that isn't easy to teach--- an innate understanding of and empathy for human nature, and an awareness that every individual has an inner world that's often at odds with the external one they live in.
+In truth, the therapist who can help you the best comes to her profession with something that isn't easy to teach--- an instinctive awareness that every individual has an inner world that's often at odds with the external one they live in.

-I believe my role as your therapist should be able to enter this world fearlessly, with the confidence that she can use her training to help you make sense of it.
-You should feel "known" in a way that you haven't, before.
+I believe my role as your therapist should be to enter this world fearlessly, and to use my training to help you make sense of this.
+Ideally, you'll feel "known" in a way that you haven't, before.

 Therapy often begins as a result of a crisis, but it can also be a first step toward creating a more satisfying life, whether you're beginning at sixteen or sixty.
 It's a great journey, that can be as long or as short as you want to make it.